mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 In this three-part series, I'll show you how I resurrected it and built a business with the result:

 * **Part One: Resuscitation (this post)** - In which I nurse the code back to health so that it runs on any modern system
-* Part Two: Stabilization (coming soon) - In which I prevent functionality from regressing while I restore the code
+* [Part Two: Stabilization](/resurrecting-2/) - In which I prevent functionality from regressing while I restore the code
 * Part Three: Rehabilitation (coming soon) - In which I fix the code's most egregious bugs and begin refactoring

 {% include image.html file="cover.jpg" alt="Bear doctors resuscitating python" max_width="800px" img_link=true %}